K-Adam/Homm3_hero_creator/README.md

 # <center>Heroes of Might and Magic III: The Board Game<br/>Hero Creator</center>

-The application available at: https://k-adam.github.io/Homm3_hero_creator
+The application is available at: https://k-adam.github.io/Homm3_hero_creator

 ## About